9 Things To Consider When Planning A Kitchen

 2. Allow plenty of space between the units

-Allow at least 90 cm behind your cabinets so that you have enough room to comfortably open drawers and cupboard doors - ideally this would be 1.2 metres if you have the space.
+Allow at least 80 cm behind your cabinets so that you have enough room to comfortably open drawers and cupboard doors - ideally this would be more than 1 metre if you have a busy kitchen.

-Carefully consider the proportions of your room.
+Carefully consider the proportions of your room when planning a kitchen.
 For example, don't squash in a small island unit if you really don't have the space - it won't look right and will spoil your kitchen.
-There are plenty of great alternative such as a peninsula, placing the island against the wall or a butchers block which can be moved.
+There are plenty of great alternative to kitchen islands including a peninsula, placing the island against the wall or a butchers block which can be moved.

 3. Do you have enough of the right kind of cupboards?

+It's a great time to go through your kitchen cupboards and recycle things that are lurking about unused, so you are not filling your new kitchen with items you never use.
 Plan exactly what you need to have in your kitchen and make sure you incorporate enough cupboard space and also the right kind of cupboards and drawers.
-Opt for plenty of wide drawers for pots and even plates.
+Wide drawers for pots and plates are so popular right now and look wonderful too.

 4. Carefully plan your lighting